Relations among $\mathbb{P}$-Twists: From -objects to spherical objects

 The morphism $A \to B$ gives rise to

 Note that, by \eqref{eq:B}, $B$ is semi-free as a dg-module over $A$.
 Hence, we do not need to replace $B$ by a resolution in order to compute the derived tensor product $\FF$.
-This $\FF$ has a right adjoint $\RR = {}_A(\blank)$, as
+Furthermore, $B$ is perfect both as an $A$-module and as a $B$-module.
+Hence, $\FF$ has both adjoints; see the discussion at the beginning of \autoref{sec:spherification:definition}.
+Note that ${}^BB\cong B$, which implies that the right adjoint $\RR$ can be identified with the restriction functor ${}_A(\blank)$.